Jaeiya/hashimg/README.md

 make dev
 ```

-### Build snapshot of production artifacts to dist dir
+### Build snapshot of production archives

 This is a preview of how the builds will look in production, however they do use a snapshot
-version, which will not be used when run through the github action.
+version, which will not be used in production.

 ```bash
 make snapshot
 ```

-### Issues
+## Feedback

 If you notice any bugs, feel free to create an issue.
 I do use this on my own images, so I won't shy
 away from critiques or suggestions that might make it better.
+It won't be my main focus, but I am
+active enough that I will definitely respond.

-### Shout-out
+## Shout-out

 I'd like to thank the creators of [Lip Gloss] and [Bubble Tea] for making an incredibly easy framework
 for creating useful TUIs.
 I didn't want to have to build all of it out myself, so thanks to the